How to Score Band 9 in IELTS Reading

-IELTS Reading is considered a tough module, if not the toughest, by most of the students.
-Voxcel offers IELTS Coaching in Ludhiana and helps students to improve their reading band score.
+Most students consider IELTS Reading a tough module, if not the toughest.
+Voxcel offers IELTS Coaching in Ludhiana and helps students improve their reading band scores.

-Various reasons derail students from achieving their dream IELTS reading score.
-A lot of students from Ludhiana, Punjab, come to us to improve their reading scores.
-What we teach them is going to be discussed in details.
+Various reasons prevent students from achieving their dream IELTS reading scores.
+Many Ludhiana, Punjab students come to us to improve their reading scores.
+What we teach them will be discussed in detail.

 Skim and Scan –

-The term Skin and Scan in IELTS reading has been used extensively and every Tom, Dick and Harry talk about it – but, again, most students don’t score their required band score in their exam.
-If it’s the right way to find the answer, why countless of students always get the wrong answers?
+The term Skin and Scan in IELTS reading has been used extensively, and every Tom, Dick and Harry talks about it – but, again, most students don’t score their required band score in their exam.
+If it’s the right way to find the answer, why do countless students always get the wrong answers?

 It’s a good way, but it has been ‘Misunderstood’ completely.
-The focus of students is mostly on reading each and everything or sometimes just on finding a particular word.
-BUT, they don’t try to understand/ read the line in which that particular word is given.
-Many times the ‘same word’ is used in the entire passage and it leads students to mark the wrong answer.
+Students focus mostly on reading each and everything or sometimes just on finding a particular word.
+But they don’t try to understand/ read the line in which that particular word is given.
+The ‘same word’ is often used in the passage, leading students to mark the wrong answer.

 Here’s the trick.
-When you think, you have found the right location, examine your sentence and question carefully.
+When you think you have found the right location, scrutinize your sentence and question.
 IELTS examiners love to trick their students, so not every student with less preparation can score the needed band score.

 Matching words and not meaning –

-It is the sole reason why the majority of the students score low band score in reading and consider the IELTS reading section as a ghost.
-This problem is very common among the majority of the low band score learners.
+It is the sole reason most students score low band scores in reading and consider the IELTS reading section a ghost.
+This problem is very common among the majority of low-band score learners.

-Mostly this is the reason why students do poorly in True/False/Not Given section.
-What students often do is they try to match particular words of the question with paragraphs and if they can match most of the words, they write the answer according to their understanding.
+This is mostly why students do poorly in the True/False/Not Given section.
+Students often try to match particular words of the question with paragraphs; if they can match most of the words, they write the answer according to their understanding.

 The main reasons for this –

-This is an entirely wrong approach, as IELTS reading is designed by the experts to test your English understanding and your range of vocabulary.
+This is an entirely wrong approach, as experts design IELTS reading to test your English understanding and your range of vocabulary.
 The IELTS examiners take around 2 years to prepare one IELTS reading module.
 This process maintains the difficulty level equally for all modules.

-IELTS tests your level of English understand, not just your speed of finding a particular word.
-Many students commit the blunder of not following it and fail to score at least band 6 in academic reading and band 7+ in GT reading.
-Students usually fail to mark True/False/Not Given and they fail to understand the process.
+IELTS tests your level of English understanding, not just your speed of finding a particular word.
+Many students do not follow it and fail to score at least band 6 in academic reading and band 7+ in GT reading.
+Students usually fail to mark True/False/Not Given and fail to understand the process.
 The answer is simple – ‘Match meaning, not words.’

 For Example:-

-Paragraph – It is one of the biggest tragedies knowing to humans.
+Paragraph – It is one of the biggest tragedies known to humans.

 Question – It is the biggest tragedy known to humans.